MurkyYT/ScreenEx/README.md

 - Regular screenshot with a rectangle selection
 - Multi-monitor selection area
 - Screenshotting an area of a specific window
-- Screenshotting in a different resoltuion then the desktop one `(unlike Snipping Tool)`
+- Capturing the screen when resolution is different then the desktop one `(unlike Snipping Tool)`
 - Saving screenshots to clipboard
 - Saving screenshots to a folder `(%UserProfile%\Pictures\ScreenEx)`